-The Club was formed in June 1969 as a non-profit organization registered under the Societies Act.
-Total active membership is approximately 125 with 43 members in other categories.
-EHYC will never be a big club because we are limited to the present number of approximately 95 mooring positions and by a desire to remain small and friendly.
+EHYC was formed on June 1969 as a non-profit organization and is registered under the Societies Act.
+As at December 31, 2021 total active membership was approximately 120 with 40 members in other categories.
+EHYC will always be a small yacht club because we are limited to the present number of approximately 95 mooring positions and by a desire to remain small and friendly.
 Our members come from all walks of life and use the club to enjoy the full range of activities associated with sail and power boats.

-The Club has a number of benefits and advantages to offer:
+The Club offers a number of benefits and advantages to prospective members: